docdyhr/httpcheck/README.md

 returs status code only ex.
 '200'

 ### history
 checking one or more websites by constantly opening a browser seems a waste of time.
-Providing a cli tool that can be used in the shell, in a pipe or for scheduling tasks in cron seems the way to go.
+Providing a cli tool that can be used in a bash shell, pipe or for scheduling tasks in cron, notifying the user, seems the way to go.

 ### todo
 [TODO.md](https://github.com/docdyhr/httpcheck/blob/master/TODO.md)